 There’s small, and then there’s compact.
 If you’re looking for the latter, you can’t go wrong with Whynter’s mini freezer.

 Looking for a freezer that will fit in an office, dorm room, RV, or other small space?
 This efficient little model will do the trick.
 It’s Energy Star-rated so it won’t eat up power while keeping your frozen items handy.

 Use the temperature dial to adjust the settings, and use the wire shelves to organize your favorite foods.
 You can reverse the door on this model, too.
 And it locks, making this a great choice for spaces that aren’t totally private.
-The one-year warranty will keep you covered if something goes wrong, but the 4.1 out of 5 stars rating on Amazon suggests that this model is quite reliable.

 - Capable of operating at -25º C for long-term preservation of temperature sensitive materials

 - Stainless steel door adds luxury to any setting

 - Functional elegance with a sturdy towel bar handle in brushed stainless steel

 This 3.5 cubic foot, two-drawer freezer can work as a standalone model or fit conveniently under your counter.
 It’s super easy to get food into and out of, so don’t worry about having to bend down to get inside it.